ntoll/foox/presentation/notes.rst

 ----

 I want you to get a flavour of the intricacies of counterpoint so I'm going to play the music two more times.
-On this occassion I want you to pick a part (it doesn't matter which) and try to follow it while also attempting to listen to the piece as a whole.
+On this occasion I want you to pick a part (it doesn't matter which) and try to follow it while also attempting to listen to the piece as a whole.
 Concentrate on the contour of the melody.
 Try to get a feel of where it moves (higher or lower) and how it moves (by step or by jump).